petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Maps a digital input pin to monitor the state of the Bluetooth module.

 :::info Context
-- This setting is for drivers/plugins that can read an external pin to determine if Bluetooth is active, paired, or in a specific state.
+Used for switching control to/from the Bluetooth data stream when a sender connects/disconnects
 :::

 | Value | Meaning |